PocketRelay/ServerKotlin/docs/SETUP_CLIENT.md

 [Back](../README.md)

-This document contains the instructions for connecting to a KME3 server
+This document contains the instructions for connecting to a KME3 server.
+This process is a bit tedious at the moment, but I plan on making a tool that does the patching and hosts file redirect automatically to make this a bit easier

 ### 1. Getting Server Address
 You need to obtain the IP address of the server you are trying to connect to this